elopezechaniz/test-automation-bootcamp-2016/README.md

 Please, use this repository as a base for you training phase.
 The idea is to fork this project so everyone use the same folder structure for the exercises.

-It's extremely important to keep the key points easy to be verified by the reviewers, so don't mix the key points with the rest of the exercises
+It's extremely important to keep the key points easy to be verified by the reviewers, so don't mix the key points with the rest of the exercises.

 # Material